Run Walk Marathon Training Guide: The Jeff Galloway Method Explained

 How Many Days Per Week Should I Run?

 Again, you should listen to your body on this one.
-Since the run walk training plan is all about recovery and not overdoing it, pay attention to the signs your muscles are putting out.
+Since the run-walk training plan focuses on recovery and avoiding overexertion, pay attention to the signs your muscles are giving you.

 If you feel sore, wait an extra day and then run the next, fully refreshed.

-If you’re in your thirties, take 2 days off per week.
+• If you’re in your thirties, consider taking two days off per week.

-If you in your forties, take 3 days off per week.
+• If you are in your forties, consider taking three days off per week.

 Make the Jeff Galloway Plan Work for YOU

-The great thing about any marathon training plan is you can make it work for you.
-If you like the background and theory behind the run walk marathon training, go ahead and commit to it!
+The great thing about any marathon training plan is that you can make it work for you.
+If you like the background and theory behind the run-walk marathon training, go ahead and commit to it!
 Try out the results for yourself.

 You can also use portions of it in any other training plan.
-For example, our couch to marathon training plan includes the run walk method while you’re in the early stages: running your first 5K and 10K.
+For example, our couch to marathon training plan includes the run walk method while you’re in the early stages: running your first 5K, 10K or half marathon.

 Leave a Comment